RCC helps provide for the education of roughly 1600 Miskito children on the remote and beautiful Coconut River in

-“Project Ezra” was initiated in 1986 during a time of war in Nicaragua as a response to a desperate refugee situation.
+“Project Ezra” was initiated in 1986 as a response to a desperate refugee situation.

 By 1986, most of these refugee children had been without education for five or more years and the Miskito people asked Mike and Laura Bagby (our partners at Rio Coco Beans) for help in starting a school for the refugee kids in Sawa (our largest partnering village).

-And the rest they say is history.
-Our teachers have a personal interest in this project as most of them began their education as first graders in Project Ezra schools in the 80’s and 90’s!
+Project Ezra teachers have a personal interest in the students as most of them began their education as first graders in Project Ezra schools in the 80’s and 90’s!
 This year, Project Ezra is educating over 1600 students, grades Kinder thru 12th.
 This is all possible through many prayers, and financial support through donations, sponsorship of children and teachers, and profits from Radford Coffee Company and Rio Coco Beans sales.